 Darmstadtium, is a synthetic element that is not present in the environment at all.
-Further information on element 110 is here (outside WebElements) and in a press release (outside WebElements).
-The interested reader should consult the on-line version of The Wonderful World of Atoms and Nuclei for a fascinating insight into research on "super-heavy" atoms.
+The interested reader should consult the on-line version of Creating Super Heavy Elements for a fascinating insight into research on "super-heavy" atoms.

 Chemically, darmstadtium is in the same Group as nickel, palladium, and platinum (Group 10).
 Unlike these lighter atoms, darmstadtium decays after a small fraction of a thousandth of a second into lighter elements by emitting α-particles which are the nuclei of helium atoms.